Church of the Nativity (UNESCO World Heritage Site)

 1187

-The Church of the Nativity became under control of Greek Orthodox.
+The Church of the Nativity became under the control of Greek Orthodox.
 Because of some power struggle at the top, the renovation was stopped and the church became old and ruined.

 after the 16th century